Find what could kill your idea before you build it.

 Four moments it pays for itself.

-- Gut-check before you quit your jobDoes the idea have the bones to become a company.
+- Gut-check before you buildSee whether the idea has evidence behind it.
 Structured, not vibes.

 - Align cofounders on what to build firstA third voice.
 No equity stake.
-40 sources behind every claim.
+Cited sources behind every claim.

 We do not want a deck.
 We want what you actually know.